dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2226: Disabled individuals can contribute meaningfully.
+### T2226: People with disabilities contribute meaningfully to society.

 |Support|
 |---|